howtographql/howtographql/content/backend/graphql-js/3-mutations.md

 <Instruction>

-Open your application schema in `src/schema.graphql` and the following code to it:
+Open your application schema in `src/schema.graphql` and add the following code to it:

 ```graphql(path=".../hackernews-node/src/schema/index.js")
 type Mutation {